 Culture in IR:

-– National Culture: The collective values, traditions, symbols, and historical narratives of a nation shape its cultural identity.
-National culture influences how states perceive themselves and others, impacting foreign policy decisions.
+– National Culture: A country’s shared values, traditions, and history shape its cultural identity.
+This identity affects how countries see themselves and others, influencing their foreign policies.

 2. Cultural Diplomacy: